Ajith-ai-dev/AI-Engineer-Journey/Notes/Day_04.md

 # Key concepts
 1. Multiple parameters:
    A function can define multiple parameters to    receive multiple objects from the caller.
+  Ex:
+     def add(a, b):
+     return a + b
+  Here,
+     - a, b are parameters
+     - Both are local variables bound to the supplied objects

+2. Positional arguments:
+   Positional arguments are